History of vehicle registration plates of the Philippines: 1981 series

 In 1981, the vehicle registration plate system has been revised again, taking the format of LLL-DDD.
 Color-coded year stickers appear for the first time in 1982, based on the license plate's color scheme (notable exceptions are in 1983, 1984, 1986, 1988, 1989, 1990 and 1993).
 Stickers for vehicle classification appeared in the same year.
 The byline at the bottom of the plate was displayed as "PILIPINAS" ("Philippines").
-Later then in some yellow and government (Rizal Monument) plates, the byline's font was clear and it was also displayed as "PILIPINAS" except to its font and kerning.
+Later then in some yellow and government (Rizal Monument) plates, the byline's font was clear and it was also displayed as "PILIPINAS" except to its font and kerning, where the characters were condensed kerning and with wide glyphs.

-The biggest change of this design was the lettering.
-It was based on Charles Wright font, heavily customized and made it proprietary.
+One of the biggest changes of this design was the font.
+It was based on military-grade letterings (such as the MV Freedom Star nameplate), UK license plate fonts and are proprietary for government use.
 For example, the letterforms of this font like the letters C, G, T, V, Z and L, have similarities except there are some subtle modifications.
-Numbers 0 and 1 are the only same styles as an original Charles Wright (Regular?).
-Letters with middle lines like B, F, E, H, P, R and S have minimal elevation changes and did not align the standard middle line specifications from Charles Wright.
-Numbers with middle lines like 3, 5, 6, 8, 9 had also minimal elevation changes compared to those letters.
-Letters that had middle intersecting lines or middle anchors like the letters K and W have minimal elevation changes similar to the middle line elevation of those letters and numbers.
-All middle lines and middle anchors has to be consistent.
+Letters with middle horizontal lines like B, F, E, H, P, R and S have a slight up than dead center (middle).
+Numbers with middle lines like 3, 5, 6, 8, 9 had also a slight up when compared with the latter.
+Letters that had middle intersecting lines, middle horizontal lines and midpoints like letters K and W have also slight-ups similar to those middle line changes that mentioned earlier.
+All middle horizontal lines and midpoints has to be consistent and to be slightly up from the middle.
 Additionally, number 2 and 7 have subtle modifications.
-The rest of this font was heavily modified in order to be consistent with previous letters and numbers.
-The letter S design was a departure of the standard letter S from Charles Wright featuring a straight middle line and smooth uniform curves.
-The lettering itself does not feature serifs.
+Unlike the pre-1981 and post-2000 plate series whereas the font changes over time, this font is a monospaced, sans-serif and military-grade but it is considered vulnerable since there is a chance of alteration such as fraud and glyph substitution (ex.
+P→R, S→8, 5→8, C→0, etc.) and designed to fit in a wide plate.

+In 2002, the font weight has been changed for private vehicles (Matatag Na Republika plate series), while the 1981 font remains for other vehicles and PUVs.
+It is thinned and condensed form and more squarish than the 1981 font series by looking its loops.

 Diamond shape, specifically a lozenge was used as a separator between the letter block and the numbers.